Gno-PoD/endGameFilter/README.md

 # gno's endGameFilter
 An end-game oriented loot filter for Path of Diablo.

-High visibility for high-value items!
+High visibility for high-value items, perfect for mapping!

-Perfect for mapping.

 # Features:
 Hides gold when the stash bank is full.